Best Presidents Day Fitness Sales

 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures

-It’s hard to imagine that even in 2023, your safety on your running machine may literally hang by a thread, in this case a string attached to a magnet, otherwise known as your treadmill safety key—but this is exactly the case.
+It’s hard to imagine that even in 2026, your safety on even the best treadmill may literally hang by a thread—in this case a string attached to a magnet, otherwise known as your treadmill safety key—but this is exactly the case.

-But at the same time, according to the U.S. Consumer Product Safety Commission as reported to Washington Post, treadmill accidents were the No. 1 cause of home fitness equipment-related injuries: 15,800 people were treated in U,S. emergency rooms for treadmill-related injuries in 2020.
+In fact, according to the U.S. Consumer Product Safety Commission1 as reported to Washington Post, treadmill accidents were the No. 1 cause of home fitness equipment-related injuries in 2020: 15,800 people were treated in U.S. emergency rooms for treadmill-related injuries that year.
+Yahoo reports2 that the UPSC continues to report thousands of treadmill injuries per year.

-So now is the time to get reacquainted with the treadmill safety key, and know what to do in the event you lose the safety key to your home treadmill.
+So, now is the time to get reacquainted with this safety tool, and know how to get a replacement treadmill safety key in the event you lose the matching device to your home treadmill.

 What is a Treadmill Safety Key?